 Having a weakened immune system such as from HIV

-White, gray, or red in colorThick, slightly raised, or hardened on the surfaceSensitivity to touch, heat, or spicy foodsPain or other signs of infectionWith hairy leukoplakia: painless and fuzzy, white appearance
+White, gray, or red in colorThick, slightly raised, or hardened on the surfaceSensitivity to touch, heat, or spicy foodsPain or other signs of infectionHairy leukoplakia is painless, with a fuzzy, white appearance

 In some cases, leukoplakia looks like

-, which is an infection also associated with HIV/AIDS and lowered immune function.
+oral thrush, which is an infection also associated with HIV infection and lowered immune function.

 Oral Thrush—Resembles Leukoplakia